easttimor/aws-incident-response/README.md

 - [ ] Explain use of AWS Config role for privilege escalation

 ### GuardDuty
+GuardDuty is AWS' managed threat detection services.
+The service evaluates VPC Flow Logs, CloudTrail, and Route53 query logs using signature and machine learning-backed detection methods.
+There are numerous methods for bypassing detection both through GuardDuty re-configuration and operating within its blind spots.

 #### GuardDuty Disruption
+* Technique
+  * T1089 Disabling Security Tools
+* Tactic
+  * TA0005 Defensive Evasion
+* Pacu
+  * ```guardduty__whitelist_ip``` | UpdateIPSet
+  * ```detection__disruption``` | DeleteDetector, UpdateDetector --no-enable

+> `Disable GuardDuty` in the Web console translates to the `DeleteDetector` API call and Pacu's `Delete` option

+> `Suspend GuardDuty` in the Web console translates to the `UpdateDetector --no-enable` API call and Pacu's `Disable` option

 ```
 select *
 from cloudtrail_000000000000